Skip to content

 Terminal window

-3. Create a GitHub repo for the project and push all changes
+3. Create a GitHub repository - create a private repo and push all changes:

 Terminal window